aherbert/gdsc-smlm/docs/pc_palm_plugins.rst

     g(r)^\text{peaks} = g(r)^\text{stoch} + 1

-If the proteins are distributed according to a micro-emulsion model the the molecules will be randomly distributed within non-overlapping circles of a similar size (see Veatch *et al* (2012), figure 3).
+If the proteins are distributed according to a micro-emulsion model the molecules will be randomly distributed within non-overlapping circles of a similar size (see Veatch *et al* (2012), figure 3).
 The micro-emulsion is modelled as:

 .. math::